msadoghi/SpotLess/README.md

 * BATCH_SIZE                    Number of transactions in a batch (at least 5)
 * TXN_PER_CHKPT                 Frequency at which garbage collection is done.
 * MESSAGE_PER_BUFFER            The number of messages that a replica sends at one time
 * MULTI_INSTANCES		The number of concurrent instances
 * ...
 </pre>

-* For example, to run PVP with 4 replicas and 1 client (the current setting in the *main* branch), we set the parameters as follows (Keep other parameters unchanged).
+* For example, to run SpotLess with 4 replicas and 1 client (the current setting in the *main* branch), we set the parameters as follows (Keep other parameters unchanged).

   | PARAMETER_NAME         | VALUE            |
   | ---------------------- | ---------------- |